 Wi-Fi access to the upper 6 GHz band is critical to meeting the goals of the European Union’s Gigabit Infrastructure Act and the Digital Decade Policy Programme 2023.

 According to Plum, the current spectrum for Wi-Fi access in Europe is not sufficient to support these goals.
 For example, the current allocation of five 160 MHz channels in the 5 GHz and lower 6 GHz bands can support gigabit coverage to only approximately 50% to 60% of residential building area.
-To ensure complete gigabit coverage, a minimum of ten channels is necessary thus necessitating operation of Wi-Fi technologies in the upper 6 GHz band.
+To ensure complete gigabit coverage, a minimum of ten channels is necessary, thus necessitating operation of Wi-Fi technologies in the upper 6 GHz band.

 Question 3.
 What new services could be offered using the U6 GHz band (or part of it)?